Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 A coffee grinder with Arne

-Of all my reviews, the coffee grinder category is one of my secret favorites because without a good coffee grinder, there can be no good coffee!
-The precision and fineness of the grind determine how even and clean the extraction is and whether all possible flavors are teased out in a particular brewing method.
+Of all my reviews, the coffee grinder category is one of my secret favorites.
+Because without a good coffee grinder, there can be no good coffee!
+The precision and fineness of the grind determine how even and clean the extraction is, and whether all possible flavors are teased out in any given brewing method.

 For these reasons, I always examine a super-automatic espresso machine’s grinder first.
-Though a standalone coffee grinder is indispensable for all portafilter users, and manual preparation methods.
+Though a standalone coffee grinder is indispensable for many semi-automatic espresso machine users, and for manual preparation methods.

 Basically, the choices are almost endless when it comes to manual and electric models, and my teammates and I have plenty of examples of both in the kitchen — for good reason.
 We use high-end manual coffee grinders like the Commandante when traveling, trying out small batches and reviewing coffee beans.

-Electric grinders such as the benchmark-setting Baratza Sette 270W or the Eureka Mignon coffee do the daily — ba dum tss — grinding.
+Our electric grinders, such as the benchmark-setting Baratza Sette 270Wi or the Fellow Ode are there for the daily — ba dum tss — grind.

 The Comandante coffee grinder with Arne

 On top of that, some coffee grinders are more suitable than others when trying to achieve the finest espresso grind.
-So, you could very well end up using a different grinder for your espresso beans than for your coffee beans.
+So, you could very well end up using a different grinder for espresso preparation than for making pour-over.
 Even if you don’t want to go that far, an (electric) coffee grinder is an indispensable investment in the long run because freshly ground coffee is the only true coffee.

 That’s why I address the following questions in the reviews: